nicholaswmin/dyno/src/threadpool/README.md

 - Runtime exceptions trigger a shutdown of all running threads.
 - Based on [`fork()`][fork] so technically it's [multi-processing][child-p],
   with each "thread" being an isolated [V8][v8] instance.
-- Beware of cyclic `pool.broadcasts` which issues simultaneous messages to *all* threads; broadcasting the same `event` will create an *exponentially-increasing* sending rate.
+- Cyclic `pool.broadcast` create an  *exponentially-increasing* sending rate.